<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2810433&amp;fmt=gif">

 Transparency of Sustainability Risk Policy

-Thoma Bravo seeks to integrate environmental, social and governance (ESG) factors into its investment process.
-When evaluating investment opportunities, Thoma Bravo generally considers sustainability risks associated with such opportunities, and it considers whether there are material ESG or reputational concerns with regard to prospective portfolio companies.
-In particular, Thoma Bravo generally evaluates material ESG risks, mitigating factors and opportunities applicable for the asset type.
+Thoma Bravo seeks to integrate sustainability risks into its investment process through the consideration of responsible growth and governance (RGo) factors.
+For software and technology prospective and current portfolio companies, Thoma Bravo has found that these factors typically converge around five key focus areas: (i) cybersecurity and data privacy, (ii) artificial intelligence, (iii) operations and oversight, (iv) human capital, and (v) sustainability and stewardship.
+When evaluating investment opportunities, Thoma Bravo generally considers sustainability risks associated with such opportunities with reference to RGo factors.
+In particular, where applicable, Thoma Bravo generally seeks to evaluate material RGo risks, mitigating factors and opportunities applicable for the asset type.
 Thoma Bravo tracks certain relevant data, and where appropriate, integrates such data into the investment research, acquisition and post-acquisition monitoring process.
 The Management Committee generally considers material sustainability risks raised during due diligence as part of the decision-making process to invest.

-Please see Thoma Bravo’s latest ESG report for recent developments and initiatives.
+Please see Thoma Bravo’s latest RGo report for recent developments and initiatives.

 No consideration of principal adverse sustainability impacts